Robert Marjolin: World War II and De Gaulle administrations

 After the June 1940 French surrender to Germany during the Second World War, Marjolin became an economic advisor to the De Gaulle Government-in-exile in Great Britain.
-Before the final phase of the war he had already sketched plans for the reconstruction of France and the rest of Europe.
+Before the final phase of the war, he had already sketched plans for the reconstruction of France and the rest of Europe.
 In 1943 he represented the Government-in-exile in Washington as director of a purchasing mission.
 He rejected attempts by the American economy to win itself a prominent position in this mission.
 While in America he met the artist Dorothy Smith, who came from a Presbyterian family and would become his wife.

-After the war Marjolin became the first director of the foreign trade department in the French Ministry of Economic Affairs and then junior minister for the reconstruction of France.
-In this role he initiated the economic development of France for the following decades.
+After the war, Marjolin became the first director of the foreign trade department in the French Ministry of Economic Affairs and then junior minister for the reconstruction of France.
+In this role, he initiated the economic development of France for the following decades.
 In contrast with Ludwig Erhard of Germany, Marjolin implemented a strong state control of the economy.
 This contrast defined the relationship between the French and German economic policies for the remainder of the 20th century.

 The Marshall Plan and the OEEC

 Due to his ministerial responsibilities, Marjolin was particularly involved with the Marshall Plan for assistance to Europe.
 In August 1947 he published a memorandum which helped persuade the United States Congress to support the plan.
 In 1948 Marjolin was appointed the first Secretary-General of the Organisation for European Economic Co-operation (OEEC) which was established to implement the Marshall Plan.
-Particularly in the last years of his involvement, he tried to divert the organization from its course as a purely technical authority for the administration of the European trade relations.
+Particularly in the last years of his involvement, he tried to divert the organization from its course as a purely technical authority for the administration of European trade relations.
 He wanted it to become politically active, in order to achieve both an economic and also an increasing political integration of European countries.

 Towards the end of 1954 Marjolin surprisingly resigned from his OEEC position stating that he wished to become "an international civil servant".
-For a short time he was a member of the staff of the socialist minister of foreign affaires Christian Pineau and an economics professor at the University of Nancy.
+For a short time, he was a member of the staff of the socialist minister of foreign affairs Christian Pineau and an economics professor at the University of Nancy.